 Medicare is a national health insurance program for patients age 65 and older in the United States this program is available no matter your income.

-Medicare is a federal program where as Medicaid is a state and federal program based on a person’s income.
+Medicare is a federal program whereas Medicaid is a state and federal program based on a person’s income.
 Medicaid is a national health insurance program for eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.

-Every state has Medicaid offices, here is where you can apply for several different Savings Programs; these programs may help pay for your Medicare part B premiums and they will also help aid with drug plans.
+Every state has Medicaid offices, here is where you can apply for several different Savings Programs; these programs may help pay for your Part B premiums and they will also help aid with drug plans.
 You may apply within your state in office or online to see if you qualify for eligibility.

 Can I Have Both Medicare and Medicaid?